CYBERPHRENIA/CYB3RPHR3NIA/README.md

 × TROLLS - Y’all just aren’t funny most of the time…

 × NO RELIGION FORCING - I don’t care what you believe in or what you are but just don’t force it onto me.
-Everyone have their own beliefs and respect that.
+Everyone have their own beliefs and respect that, I'm a satanist.

 MY INTERESTS🥩